Contraband-Software/Rock/CONTRIBUTING.md

 - Your code MUST be entirely your own, or governed by a license compatible with `LGPLv3` (which also means you need to accredit the original source and supply their license in a comment).

+- Do try to add Doxygen comments where necessary to all code you write.

 ## What we are looking for

 ### Documentation